Steve Kinney

 Write the CI Workflow from Scratch: Solution

 This is another hybrid lab.
-The workflow files ship in the starter and parse as valid YAML.
-The jobs map to real local commands.
-But the actual runs—the artifact uploads, the cron triggers, the branch protection gates—require a GitHub remote with Actions enabled.
-I will walk both halves.
+The workflow files don’t ship in the Shelf starter, but the jobs still map to real local commands.
+The hosted parts—artifact uploads, cron triggers, required checks—need a GitHub remote with Actions enabled.
+I will keep those two truths separate so the solution does not pretend local YAML parsing is the same thing as a real CI run.

 main.yml: the three-job pipeline

 Open .github/workflows/main.yml.
-The workflow fires on every push and every pull_request.
-It requests contents: read permissions and nothing else—least privilege.
+The workflow runs on every push and pull_request and requests only contents: read.
+Good.
+Keep it boring.

 The static job